terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

    :header-rows: 1
    :widths: 10 90

-   * - S.No.
+   * - Sr. No.
      - Description
    * - | (1)
      - | Implement Service by assigning a person for each Entity.
        | If there is no specific reason, it is desirable that Controller must also be created for each Entity and must be developed by the same developer who created the Service class.
    * - | (2)
      - | Implement SharedService if there is shared logic between multiple business logics.
-       | In the above figure, different person is assigned as the incharge.
+       | In the above figure, different person is assigned as the in-charge.
 However, he may be the same person as (1) depending per the project structure.

 |

 Image of Application development - Creating Service for each use case
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-| Following is the iamge of application development when creating a Service for each use-case.
+| Following is the image of application development when creating a Service for each use-case.
 | In case of use-case which performs CRUD operations on the Entity, structure is same as in case of creating Service for each Entity.